SmartTeleMax/iktomi/doc/source/web-tutorial.rst

 There are a couple of handlers to match different url parts or other request
 properties: `web.match`, `web.prefix`, `web.methods`, `web.subdomain`, etc.

 Iktomi routing is based on `web.cases` and `web.match` class.
-Constructor of class accepts a couple of other handlers.
+Constructor of `web.cases` class accepts a couple of other handlers.
 When called the `web.cases` instance calls each of handlers until one of them returns `webob.Response` object or raises `webob.exc.HTTPException`.